Terry Ellis: Career

 In July 2014, Ellis signed to Pyramid Records alongside En Vogue members Cindy Herron and Rhona Bennett.En Vogue Vocal Outtakes for New Album "Electric Café".
 Youtube.com.
 Retrieved on December 25, 2014 In November 2014, they released An En Vogue Christmas.
 In February 2015, Rufftown Entertainment filed a lawsuit against En Vogue, which names Herron and Ellis for breach of contract.
 Rufftown owner Rene Moore is seeking $310 million from the group.

 Voice/range

-Ellis is a mezzo-soprano and has a three-octave vocal range which was displayed in the En Vogue song, "Don't Go".
+Ellis is a soprano and has a five-octave vocal range which was displayed in the En Vogue song, "Don't Go".
 By her bandmates, Terry was credited as the member with the "ballad" type of voice.
 With En Vogue, she often shared leads, or lead the group songs that were funky, and soulful.
 In group harmonies, Terry usually sings the alto arrangement, which is above Maxine Jones, but under Dawn Robinson, or Cindy Herron.